Hylian/hylian.github.io/_posts/2014-10-19-microsoft-touch-cover-mini-teardown.md

 ![Connector]({{ BASE_PATH }}/images/touchcover/cover5.jpg)

-The Touch Cover is a silicone membrane keyboard, not a purely capacitive one as I had initially thought.
+The Touch Cover uses force sensitive resistors to detect keypresses.
 Here, the top membrane layer is removed.
-As pressure is applied to the pads, they touch the capacitive traces underneath, triggering a keypress.
+As pressure is applied to the pads, they short the squiggly traces underneath, changing the resistance of the line.

 ![Membrane]({{ BASE_PATH }}/images/touchcover/cover6.jpg)